Tips for completing the form

 WHY: it is essential to describe in detail the context in which the project is to be integrated.
 The applicant must explain why the proposed project is viable and will be successful, and why it should be feasible and sustainable.
 This is a useful exercise in defining the goals, the activities and expected results.

-GOALS: each project has a general objective (the long-term goal for the company in general normally expressed in an abstract form, for example "contributing to the reduction of poverty") which is achieved thanks to the fulfilment of one or more specific goals (i.e. those sub-goals that, put together, lead to the fulfilment of the general objective of the project).
-Each of these envisages predicted results (the product of the activity) that can be identified by indicators specific to each result.
+GOALS: each project has a general objective (the long-term goal for the society in general normally expressed in an abstract form, for example "contributing to the reduction of poverty") which is achieved thanks to the fulfilment of one or more specific goals (i.e. those sub-goals that, put together, lead to the fulfilment of the general objective of the project).
+Each of these envisages expected results that can be identified by indicators specific to each result.
 The goals must be measurable, feasible and definable over time.
-They must also be consistent with the analysis performed regarding the problem to resolve or need being tackled in the context, and also aligned with the results that are the goal of the project.
-The goals are crucial in order to develop the monitoring and assessment activities, because, if too generic, the project will end up being impossible to manage and implement.
+They must also be consistent with the analysis performed regarding the problem to resolve or need being tackled in the context, and also aligned with the expected results of the project.
+The goals are crucial in order to develop the monitoring and evaluation activities, because, if too generic, the project will end up being impossible to manage and implement.

 HOW: this consists of the methodology to be applied and adopted for performed activities, and the timetable of each one.
 Activities must be described in a specific and exhaustive manner.
 Applicants must define exactly "who does what, when and how", otherwise known as the "Timeline" or "Work plan".
 In this way, the roles of all players involved in the project can be defined, and the presentation of the innovative methodologies, the robustness of an intervention method, and what is the project’s added value compared with similar ones is possible.